-During our bus ride, a member of the Board of Waimangu Volcanic Valley Limited and David Blackmore, General Manager, will give us an overview of the unique partnership between Te Mana o Ngāti Rangitihi and Tūhourangi Tribal Authority, which owns Waimangu, and will explain the partnership’s approach to rethinking resources within the volcanic valley in particular, in light of both current COVID-19 border restrictions on international tourism and a pending Treaty of Waitangi settlement expected to be concluded within the next 12 months.
+During our bus ride out to Waimangu, a member of the Board of Waimangu Volcanic Valley Limited and Adam Hughes, General Manager, will give us an overview of the unique partnership between Te Mana o Ngāti Rangitihi and Tūhourangi Tribal Authority, which owns Waimangu, and will explain the partnership’s approach to rethinking resources within the volcanic valley in particular, in light of the recent lifting of COVID-19 border restrictions and the even more recent settlement of Treaty of Waitangi claims related to Waimangu and the Pink and White Terraces.

 Upon arrival at Waimangu, we will have several fully guided options to experience, with flexibility to ensure everyone enjoys the full Waimangu experience: